Almagor

+Etymology

-The village was established in 1961 as a Nahal settlement, before being turned into a civilian settlement in 1965.
-Its name is derived from a word combination meaning "lack of fear" (al meaning "without"; magor meaning "fear").
+The village name is a word combination meaning "lack of fear", al meaning "without", and magor meaning "fear".

+History

+The village was established in 1961 as a Nahal settlement and was built on land that had formerly belonged to the depopulated Palestinian villages of Al-Butayha and Arab al-Shamalina.
 Prior to the foundation of the moshav, the area had been the site for the Battle of Tel Motila, a clash between Israel and Syria on 2 May 1951.
 Today a large memorial stands at the site.

-Almagor is located on the land of the depopulated Palestinian villages of Al-Butayha and Arab al-Shamalina.
+The village was converted to a civilian settlement in 1965.